Frozen is one emotionally uplifting film. You could say the entire movie's theme is heartwarming.

 - Of all the characters in the movie, Anna had wanted to get out and experience life more than anyone else (Much of "For the First Time in Forever" is dedicated towards this longing.)
 Yet in spite of the burning passion to live, she didn't even hesitate to throw herself in front of a fatal sword blow in a desperate effort to shield her estranged sister.
 She didn't just put Elsa's needs before herself, she threw away all the hopes and dreams she had been nurturing for the last thirteen years in a split-second decision.

-- On top of how brave Anna is when she blocks the sword, it also shows how utterly selfless and forgiving she is.
+- On top of how utterly selfless and brave Anna is when she blocks the sword, it also shows how forgiving she is.
 We, the audience, were aware of Elsa's personal conflicts and difficulties, and could fully sympathize with her.
 Yet by Elsa's own design, Anna has no idea what kind of person her sister is.
 Elsa had shut Anna out without explanation for thirteen years, had seemingly abandoned her to bury and mourn their parents alone, had her locked up in the castle for years, and then imperiled the entire kingdom.
 After Anna has risked wolves, exposure, and hostile terrain to find Elsa, while keeping faith that Elsa was not malicious and that the Endless Winter was a misunderstanding, Anna finally finds Elsa.
 But Elsa creates an ice monster to chase Anna away, and accidentally strikes her in the heart with ice, which is killing her bit by bit.
 Worse, Anna doesn't see the look of shock on Elsa's face after she's struck, only the guilt, so she doesn't even know that it was an accident and that Elsa didn't strike out of temper.
-Elsa may have had good reasons for all of this, but had we seen the movie purely from Anna's perspective, we could have easily been misled into assuming that Elsa was a villain.
+Elsa may have had good reasons for all of this, but had we seen the movie purely from Anna's perspective, we could have easily been misled into concluding that Elsa was a villain.
 Yet in the end, Anna's love for her sister and faith in her is even greater than all the pain caused.
 Anna is willing to throw her life away for the sister who had seemingly ruined her life.

 - Even the funny post-credits scene has a whiff of it.
 Marshmallow tries on the tiara Elsa abandoned and reigns over the ice palace alone.
 Now Marshmallow can live whatever life he wishes (just like his creator), getting the freedom he deserves, and even gets to be king of an ice palace!
 And he's so happy about it that his Spikes of Villainy disappear!